EMF is Represented By: Understanding Electromagnetic Fields

 In addition to its impact on human health, EMF can also have a significant impact on our environment.
 Man-made EMF sources can disrupt wildlife patterns and interfere with the Earth’s natural magnetic field.
 It can also have a negative impact on agriculture and plant growth.
 As we continue to develop and rely on technology, it is crucial to consider the impact of EMF on our environment and take steps to mitigate any negative effects.

-See also Can EMF Cause Seizures?
+See also Does EMF Disrupt Sleep?

 Understanding Different Types of EMF